Discophlebia catocalina: Classification by Rudolf Felder (1874)

 Discophlebia Catocalina was originally classified by Rudolph Felder in 1874.
 Rudolph Felder and his father Catajan Felder were avid entomologists who held some of the largest private collections of Lepidoptera ever recorded.
 Some of the original type specimens they classified are deposited in The Natural History Museum (London).

 Catajan Felder was a leading politician in Austria during his time in the late 1800s.
 He served as the mayor of Vienna during the years 1868-1878, and then served as the Palatine of Lower Austria in 1880-1884.
 He was the sole author of three publications on taxonomy and already owned the largest private entomological collection in central Europe prior to his collaboration with his son Rudolph.

-In the early 1860's Rudolph's talent for Entomology became apparent and began his collaborative work with his father.
+In the early 1860s Rudolph's talent for Entomology became apparent and began his collaborative work with his father.
 In 1859-1867 Catajan and Rudolph published 12 publications on Lepidoptera.
 Rudolph's passing in 1871 delayed the completion of the pair's most detailed publication, the Lepidoptera volume of the 'Novara Cruise'.